 We strive to maintain a balance between our residents’ professional and personal lives.
 We feel very strongly that house officers who are fulfilled in their professional career will be better suited to enjoy all that life has to offer outside the hospital.
 Your future life will be all about career/life balances - so we start educating you in the process during your training.

 - On average, CMC internal medicine residency interns will have two to four weeks (Sunday - Thursday) of night float responsibilities in the first year, plus an additional three weekends of Friday/Saturday night float responsibility.
 The night float rotation during the intern year consists mainly of handling overnight cross-cover duties on hospitalized patients.
-In addition, interns will typically work five to seven overnight shifts during their month in the Medical ICU.
+In addition, interns will typically work approximately five overnight shifts during their month in the Medical ICU.

 Of course there will be busy times during residency training.
 We feel strongly, however, that these times are well-balanced by periods when you have time to read, spend time with your family and friends, and enjoy all that Charlotte has to offer!